-Jennifer Johnson Named New Erskine Wood, Sr. Professor Of Law
+Jennifer Johnson Named New Erskine Wood Sr. Professor Of Law

 Johnson joined the Lewis & Clark Law School faculty in 1980.
 She earned degrees from Mills College and Yale Law School before clerking for Judge Alfred Goodwin, U.S. Court of Appeals, Ninth Circuit.
 She was then in private practice with the Portland law firm of Stoel Rives before joining the faculty.
-In 2008, Professor Johnson was named Jeffrey Bain Faculty Scholar in recognition of her exemplary teaching and scholarship in business law.
+In 2008, Johnson was named Jeffrey Bain Faculty Scholar in recognition of her exemplary teaching and scholarship in business law.
 Also in 2008, Johnson was elected to the American Law Institute.
 She is a member of the Oregon State Bar and serves on various bar task forces charged with drafting business legislation.
-Professor Johnson currently teaches classes in business associations and securities regulation as well as the first year Legal Elements introductory course.
-Her primary research areas are in corporate and securities law and her recent scholarship focuses on securities regulation, arbitration and litigation.
+Johnson currently teaches classes in business associations and securities regulation as well as the first-year Legal Elements introductory course.
+Her primary research areas are in corporate and securities law and her recent scholarship focuses on securities regulation, arbitration, and litigation.

-“I am very honored to be selected as the second holder of the Erskine Wood Sr. Chair,” said Johnson.
+“I am very honored to be selected as the second holder of the Erskine Wood Sr. professorship,” said Johnson.
 “Jim Huffman will be a hard act to follow.
 I look forward to the installation ceremony in October and hope to see many alums at the lecture.”

 Johnson will be installed as the new Erskine Wood Sr. Professor of Law on Monday, October 24, 2011, at 8 p.m. in Agnes Flanagan Chapel at Lewis & Clark College.
 She will present a lecture, “Fleecing Grandma: A Regulatory Ponzi Scheme?”
 The lecture is open to the public, and all alumni are welcome to attend.
 For more information, contact Doreen Corwin, director of faculty services, at 503-768-6852.